TimmyChan99/TimmyChan99/README.md

 ### I am Fatima Ezzahra ELMENOUN

-- 🔭 I’m currently student at Microverse.
+- 🔭 I’m Microverse alumna.
-- 🌱 I’m currently learning JavaScript, React and Ruby on Rails.
+- 🌱 I'm a full-stack web developer, React, and Rails enthusiast with a love for clean code and accessible design.
+- Pair-programming and remote work aficionado.
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way.

 ## Contact